Know what to expect: Mortgage Brokers vs. Mortgage Bankers

 Loan officers work for a specific lending institution (such as a bank) who work with mortgages and other loan programs for their company alone.
 They may have the ability to offer loans to fit a variety of situations, but all the loans will be programs of the same lender.

 A mortgage banker represents you to the bank or other lending institution.
 The borrower is walked through the whole process, from loan selection to closing, by the loan officer.
 Mortgage bankers are paid a commission or salary for their services by their employers.

-In the market for a new mortgage?
-We'd be thrilled to discuss your mortgage needs!
-Give us a call today at
+Searching for a loan?
+We'd be thrilled to answer your questions about your mortgage needs!
+Give us a call at

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.